 We try to settle will contests before trial.
 If a settlement is not possible, then the sides will proceed to exchange more documents and information, and ultimately progress to trial.
 The judge or the will jury decide whether the will is valid.

-When your lawyer is contesting a will in NY, the court will decide at a trial whether the will is valid.
-The executor is not permitted to distribute the estate until after the trial.
+While the will is being contested, the executor is not permitted to distribute the estate until after the trial.
+The court can find that the will is valid.
 If the court finds the will to be invalid, the court will do one or more of the following:

 - Not admit the will